2004 Dodge Durango SLT 4X2 4.7 V8 Power Tech gasoline

-A macho looking SUV that is powerful, but be prepared for higher gasoline and maintenance bills!
+Macho looking SUV that is powerful, but prepare yourself for higher gasoline and maintenance bills

 November 2004 - On its first and last trip to Baguio, there was a glitch found in the ABS.
-We had it disabled in a gas station near Session Road and we were forced to drive back to Manila without ABS.
-Had it fixed the next day.
+We had it disabled in a gas station near Session Road, and we were forced to drive back to Manila without ABS.
+Had it fixed when we got back.

 Early 2005 - Left rear speaker malfunctioned.

 Early 2008 - Tailgate light started to fall off when bringing it down.

 March 2010 - Aircon failed.
 Nothing was coming out, even just warm air.

 May 2010 - An oil leak was discovered just a month after the aircon was fixed.

 September 2011 - Aircon failed again.
 Same thing happened, no air was coming out.